bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_2/exercise_2.md

 `swatch-grid` should return an `image`, a grid with `num-rows` rows and `num-cols` columns.
 Each grid cell should be a 50x50 square.

 * Each row should interpolate evenly between the leftmost and rightmost color, like before.
 * Each column should interpolate between the topmost color, and black: `(color 0 0 0)`.
 However, the last column should not be completely black – this is different from what we’ve previously done.
-Specifically, if there are $m$ rows, then the last row should stop $1/m$ short of being completely black.
+Specifically, if there are `m` rows, then the last row should stop `1/m` short of being completely black.

 You must use the `swatch` function you wrote in Question 6.